TonyBoy56/friday_project8/readme.md

 ## Spec Sheet

-* The user is prompted for a setence input
+* The user is prompted for a setnence input
   * Input: "This is a sentence.
 This sentence has multiple occurences of a few particular words.
 This program will find them."
   * Output: Word Occurences
     * "Sentence": 2